BibliothecaForAdventurers/docs/pages/roadmap/roadmap.md

 Fight your way to resource supremacy by raiding other adventurers' Realms, and participate in other creative PvP experiences using Loot derivatives

 ### The Realmverse economy (BEYOND)
-With a thriving ecosytem on StarkNet, more features and composablity across apps will emerge.
+With a thriving ecosystem on StarkNet, more features and composability across apps will emerge.
 Community involvement will guide this.
-We envision 1m+ players all working together building a functioning on-chain economy.
+We envision 1m+ players all working together to build a functioning on-chain economy.